Cassette tape: Rivals and successors

 Technical development of the cassette effectively ceased when digital recordable media, such as DAT and MiniDisc, were introduced in the late 1980s and early-to-mid 1990s, with Dolby S recorders marking the peak of Compact Cassette technology.
 Anticipating the switch from analog to digital format, major companies, such as Sony, shifted their focus to new media.
-In 1992, Philips introduced the Digital Compact Cassette (DCC), a DAT-like tape in almost the same shell as a Compact Cassette.
+DAT was accepted in professional usage because it could record without lossy compression effects.
+In 1992, Philips introduced the Digital Compact Cassette (DCC), a tape in almost the same shell as a Compact Cassette.
 It was aimed primarily at the consumer market.
 A DCC deck could play back both types of cassettes.
-Unlike DAT, which was accepted in professional usage because it could record without lossy compression effects, DCC failed in home, mobile and professional environments, and was discontinued in 1996.
+DCC failed in home, mobile and professional environments, and was discontinued in 1996.